 This statement is backed up by a 2016 report by CreditDonkey.com, which says, “Women are not saving for retirement or putting money away for a rainy day”.
 To refer to some statistics from the same report; “63% of women said that they were not currently saving for retirement, and over 55% said that they had no saving strategy currently in place”.

 The question to be asked of course, is Why?
 Why are women saving less than men?

 There are a number of external social and economic factors that influence women’s saving ability.
 One of these is pointed out by the Transamerica Report, saying that most workers in America are offered a 401(k) or other self-funded plan by their employers; however, men (at 73%) have greater access to these plans, compared to only 68% of women.
 In the UK it is now mandatory for all businesses to enrol their staff on a Workplace Pension Scheme.
-However, the % of your salary that you wish to pay is left up to the individual to decide.
+However, the percentage of your salary that you wish to pay is left up to the individual to decide.

-This often leads to women rejoining the workforce on reduced hours, or reduced salaries, in order to meet childcare needs and to combat its spiralling costs.
-For many people on average working salaries, paying for full time childcare is just not an option as it is too expensive.
+This often leads to women rejoining the workforce on reduced hours, or reduced salaries, in order to meet childcare needs and expenses.
+For many people on average working salaries paying for full time childcare is just not an option as it is too expensive.
 In comparison, men are far more likely to be able to continue their career trajectory uninterrupted.
-Shared paternity and maternity leave is slowly becoming more standard, but the sharing of the financial responsibilities of parenthood needs to go even further to ensure that women are not penalised for their biology.
+The results can be seen in the numbers, with women's pensions worth a staggering £100,000 less than men's, due to childcare commitments.

 A recent report by Zurich on pension savings highlighted yet another potential reason for why women are not able to save as much as men.
 It found that women will end up with a pension pot “worth an average £47,000 less than their male counterparts”.
 This is specifically due to the well-documented gender pay gap, as well as men being 10% more likely than women to be promoted to management positions.